inside.ewu.edu

 Pre-requisites: CRIM 300.

-This course is designed to illustrate the proper use of a digital camera for the purpose of crime scene documentation.
+Designed to illustrate the proper use of a digital camera for the purpose of crime scene documentation.
 Photography is one of the many important aspects of criminal and forensic investigation.
 Photography serves to preserve a visual record of a scene, person, or item of evidence and allows the investigator & courts to re-examine the original scene and related evidence.
-Students learn the basic concepts involved in crime scene photography utilizing a digital camera.
+Covers the basic concepts involved in crime scene photography utilizing a digital camera.

 CRIM 330.
 SOCIAL SCIENCE RESEARCH METHOD.
 5 Credits.